 |Prerequisite:||COP 1000, or permission of the instructor.
 Students enrolled in a degree or college credit certificate program must complete all prerequisites.
 Note!
 HCC registration computers may not check for prerequisites before allowing you to enroll.
 Be certain you have all required prerequisites or you won't have much of a chance of success.
 Also you may be dropped from the class.|

-current version of the Java development kit (JDK).
+version 8 or newer of the Java development kit (JDK).